hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Mediocre forms fade away**

-My article could be accused of selection bias: I'm mostly focusing on inventions that ended up being wildly successful and influential.
+This article so far could be accused of selection bias: I'm mostly focusing on inventions that ended up being wildly successful and influential.
 What about ones that didn't?
 These, I argue, generally faded away on their own.

 Not all technology has been great for art, but when a technology is gimmicky and/or artistically-limited—like [Smell-o-Vision](https://en.wikipedia.org/wiki/Smell-O-Vision) or [autotune](https://en.wikipedia.org/wiki/Auto-Tune)—it doesn't last.